-The Stadium Management Company, an affiliate of the Denver Broncos Football Club, and the Metropolitan Football Stadium District partnered to create a nonprofit venture called the Stadium Investment Corporation.
-The intent was to explore creating a new, mixed-use neighborhood destination on the southern portion of the Metropolitan Football Stadium District Property and adjacent area now occupied by surface parking lots used only during games and special events.
-Given the central location, the equity challenges, and the potential for this area to change substantially in the future, Denver's Community Planning and Development Department (CPD) began a master planning process in May 2018 to gather input to help guide development in accordance with the 2013 Decatur-Federal Station Area Plan.
+The Stadium Management Company - an affiliate of the Denver Broncos Football Club, and the MFSD partnered to create a nonprofit venture called the Stadium Investment Corporation.
+The intent was to explore creating a new, mixed-use neighborhood destination on the southern portion of the MFSD property and adjacent areas now occupied by surface parking used only during games and special events.
+Given the central location, the equity challenges, and the potential for this area to change substantially in the future, Denver's Community Planning and Development (CPD) department began a master planning process in May 2018 to gather input to help guide development in accordance with the 2013 Decatur-Federal Station Area Plan.